 She tried to draw breath, but it wouldn’t come.
 Dizziness descended, and she attempted to blink the fog from her mind.

-A minute later, the noise from the thrusters died.
+A minute later, the thrusters died.
 The hover jolted to a stop in a cold, grey hangar.
 The hatch opened with a gush of hydraulics, and the general exited without a backward glance.
 No doubt he was in a hurry to report her betrayal to Matthias and witness its consequences.

 The guard to her left moved from his statuesque position and uncuffed her long enough to free the chain from the bench.
 He refastened it, ignoring her cry when the metal cut into her skin once more.
 Then he shoved her out the door.